+An operator is not required to evaluate CE_C for all conceivable failure modes, but only those that are reasonably foreseeable in accordance with §§ 450.101(c)(2), 450.108(b)(1) and (2), and 450.108(c)(4).

+8.2.1 Failure Modes.

-An operator is not required to evaluate high consequence events for all conceivable failure modes, but only those that are reasonably foreseeable in accordance with $\S\S450.101(c)(2)$ , 450.108(b)(1) and (2), and 450.108(c)(4).
-As part of $\S450.115(a)$ , the operator's flight safety analysis, which includes the CEc analysis, must account for all reasonably foreseeable events and failures of safety-critical systems during nominal and non-nominal launch or reentry that could jeopardize public safety.
-Thus, one means of complying with $\S\S450.101(c)(2)$ , 450.108(b)(1) and (2), and 450.108(c)(4) is to include all reasonably foreseeable events, and the failures of safety-critical systems during nominal and non-nominal launch or reentry, as part of the CEc analysis of reasonably foreseeable failure modes.
-The applicant should evaluate CEc for any failure mode that has occurred in the past as these failure modes are, by experience, reasonably foreseeable.
-Furthermore, the applicant should identify other failure modes that have the potential to cause a high consequence event, perhaps unique to the mission, using fault trees or other system safety techniques.
+As part of § 450.115(a), the operator's flight safety analysis, which includes the CE_C analysis, must account for all reasonably foreseeable events and failures of safety-critical systems during nominal and non-nominal launch or reentry that could jeopardize public safety.
+Thus, one means of complying with §§ 450.101(c)(2), 450.108(b)(1) and (2), and 450.108(c)(4) is to include all reasonably foreseeable events, and the failures of safety-critical systems during nominal and non-nominal launch or reentry, as part of the CE_C analysis of reasonably foreseeable failure modes.
+Failure modes are categories of hazardous events that share significant similarity in cause and system response, prior to consideration of mitigations or hazard control strategies.